toolisticon/cute/README.md

 ## Building and developing compile-testing project

-The compile-testing is built using Maven (at least version 3.0.0).
+The compile-testing is built using Maven via bundled maven wrapper.
 A simple import of the pom in your IDE should get you up and running.
-To build the compile-testing project on the commandline, just run `mvn` or `mvn clean install`
+To build the compile-testing project on the commandline, just run `mvnw` or `mvnw clean install`

 ## Requirements